jeanbourgain8/jeanbourgain8.github.io/posts/Substack/Page/Art/Noooodhivas.md

 **Why particularly this sketch first ?**

-She's my friend, we had a past, recently, she did a wall painting, which was coinciding in colours with one of my pictures a lot.
+She's my friend, we had a past.
+Recently, she did a wall painting, which was coinciding in colours with one of my pictures a lot.
 If that's true, I wanted to return the favour by starting with her picture.

 ![](/images/Noooodhivas.jpg)